Actually, there is no US - it's just little old me!

-This course on animal behaviour and welfare was taken with the University of Edinburgh.
+This course on animal behaviour and welfare was given by the University of Edinburgh.

 It covered animal welfare policy issues, including both scientific and ethical issues.

-The course involved the study of animal behaviour and the challenges associated with monitoring and assessing the emotions of animals.
+The course involved the study of animal behaviour and the challenges associated with monitoring and assessing animals' emotions.

 Instructor: Dr Ian Dunbar